Contents

 Five automations to take for a spin

-These are just some eDesk automations with a big impact.
-Each one cuts clicks between a question and a confident answer.
+These eDesk automations each cut clicks between a question and a confident answer.
+Start with one, measure the result, and add the next.

 Auto-triage by store and intent

 Route new tickets based on store, language, and topic the moment they land.
-Returns go to the team that knows fit and sizing; wholesale quotes go to the folks who can price and approve.
-You reduce ping-pong and keep SLAs steady when volume jumps.
+Returns go to the team that knows fit and sizing.
+Wholesale quotes go to the folks who price and approve.
+You reduce ping-pong between agents and keep SLAs steady when volume jumps.

 Have the first reply pull the carrier, status, and expected delivery date straight into the message.
 Leave space for a human note when needed.
-Buyers get clarity fast, and agents skip copy-paste.
+Buyers get clarity fast, and agents skip the copy-paste routine.

 Two-click returns outcomes

 Create macros for “label issued,” “partial refund with reason,” and “replacement confirmed,” each tied to the right template and tags.
-Agents stay consistent, audits stay clean, and refunds stop dragging on.
+Agents stay consistent, audits stay clean, and refunds stop dragging on for days.

-Use snippets to answer the top three blockers in your category, like compatibility, sizing, or materials.
+Use snippets to answer the top three blockers in your category: compatibility, sizing, or materials.
 Faster, clearer replies reduce noise and help more buyers choose confidently.
+If you sell across channels and want to tighten up presale support, see our guide to eCommerce customer service best practices.

 Escalation rules for stalled threads

 Add aging rules that flag tickets with no movement, then auto-assign them to a named owner.
-Threads stop idling, and the team knows what needs attention next.
+Threads stop sitting idle, and the team knows what needs attention next.

 Your weekly metrics wishlist

-Dashboards can get super crowded.
-Keep it simple and action-oriented.
+Dashboards get crowded fast.
+Keep your tracking simple and action-oriented.

-- Track first response time by channel and storefront each week and fix routing or staffing if one lags.
+Track first response time by channel and storefront each week.
+Fix routing or staffing if one channel consistently lags behind the others.

-- Monitor resolution time by issue type to spot returns or warranty threads that need tighter templates or clearer policy.
+Monitor resolution time by issue type.
+Returns or warranty threads that drag on need tighter templates or clearer policy language.

-- Measure customer satisfaction scores or quick thumbs-up ratings by topic to find easy wins in tone, templates, or training.
+Measure customer satisfaction scores or quick thumbs-up ratings by topic.
+Small wins in tone, templates, or training show up here before they show up in reviews.

 Every team hits a few bumps on the way.
-Here’s what that looks like in real life, plus the small changes that fixed it in these examples.
-Do any of them sound like your team?
+Here is what that looks like in real life, plus the small changes that fixed each problem.
+Do any of these sound like your team?

 Splitting queues by inbox instead of intent

-Solved: Maria’s team switched to one shared inbox and routed by intent with clear queues and SLAs, so now every message joins a single timeline.
+Solved: Maria’s team switched to one shared inbox and routed by intent with clear queues and SLAs.
+Now every message joins a single timeline regardless of which store or channel the buyer used.

 Letting duplicates pile up